Surjectivity of differential operators and linear topological invariants for spaces of zero solutions: Conditions for -convexity

 Iteration of the above argument yields that $u$ vanishes in $|f|+B(0,\varepsilon)$, in particular $x=\gamma(0)=f(0)$ does not belong to $\supp u$.
 As $x$ was an arbitrary point with $\dist(x,X^c)<\dist(K,X^c)$ it follows from the definition of $K$ that

 Since trivially $\dist(\supp u,X^c)\leq\dist(\supp\check{P}(D)u,X^c)$ it follows from \cite[Theorem 10.6.3, vol.\ II]{Hoermander} that $X$ is $P$-convex for supports.

-In order to prove ii), we replace in the above arguments $\supp$ by $\singsupp$, $N\in\{y\in\R^n;\,P_m(y)=0\}$ by $N\in\{y\in\R^n;\,(\sigma_{\check{P}}(y)=)\sigma_P(y)=0\}$, and the reference to \cite[Theorem 10.6.3, vol.\ I]{Hoermander} by \cite[Corollary 2]{Frerick}. $\square$\\
+In order to prove ii), we replace in the above arguments $\supp$ by $\singsupp$, $N\in\{y\in\R^n;\,P_m(y)=0\}$ by $N\in\{y\in\R^n;\,(\sigma_{\check{P}}(y)=)\sigma_P(y)=0\}$, and the reference to \cite[Theorem 10.6.3, vol.\ II]{Hoermander} by \cite[Corollary 2]{Frerick}. $\square$\\

-As a corollary to Theorem \ref{minimal sufficient} we obtain the next result characterizing $P$-convexity for supports for very special polynomials $P$.
-In particular, this characterization is applicable to the heat operator $P(D)=\Delta_x-\frac{\partial}{\partial t}$ and the Schr\"odinger operator $P(D)=\Delta_x+i\frac{\partial}{\partial t}$.
-This result can also be derived from \cite[Theorem 5.1 and Proposition 2.2]{Hoermander3}.
+As a corollary to Theorem \ref{minimal sufficient} we obtain the next result characterizing $P$-convexity for supports for particular polynomials $P$.
+This characterization is in particular applicable to the the Schr\"odinger operator $P(D)=\Delta_x+i\frac{\partial}{\partial t}$ and the heat operator $P(D)=\Delta_x-\frac{\partial}{\partial t}$, or more generally, to non-degenerate parabolic operators.

 \begin{corollary} Let $X\subseteq\R^n$ be open and let $P$ be a polynomial with principal part $P_m$ such that $\{x\in\R^n;\,P_m(x)=0\}$ is a one-dimensional subspace of $\R^n$.
-Then, the following are equivalent. \begin{itemize} \item[i)] $X$ is $P$-convex for supports. \item[ii)] $d_X$ satisfies the minimum principle in every characteristic hyperplane. \end{itemize} \end{corollary}
+Then, the following are equivalent. \begin{itemize} \item[i)] $P(D)$ is surjective on $C^\infty(X)$. \item[ii)] $d_X$ satisfies the minimum principle in every characteristic hyperplane. \end{itemize} \end{corollary}

 \begin{proof} We set $W:=\{x\in\R^n;\,P_m(x)=0\}^\perp$.
 That ii) implies i) follows from Theorem \ref{minimal sufficient} while the reverse implication is \cite[Theorem 10.8.1, vol.\ II]{Hoermander}. \end{proof}